vijaymathew/nex/docs/design/chapter_4.md

 JavaScript cannot offer the blocking-thread model the JVM provides, so the JavaScript backend uses async control flow and promise-based mechanisms to represent tasks and channel coordination.
 The surface language does not change.
 The implementation strategy does.

 This becomes especially visible in `select`.
-Both generators lower `select` into explicit coordination loops, but in target-appropriate ways:
+Both backends lower `select` into explicit coordination loops, but in target-appropriate ways:

-- the Java generator uses a loop with small sleeps and direct runtime calls
+- the JVM backend uses bytecode-emitted loops and direct runtime helpers
 - the JavaScript generator uses async loops, immediate probes such as `try_receive`, and promise-friendly suspension

-The structure is similar enough that comparing `generate-select` in both generators is one of the fastest ways to understand what `select` means in Nex independent of either host.
-Where the generators agree, the behaviour is language-level.
+The structure is similar enough that comparing the select lowering in both backends is one of the fastest ways to understand what `select` means in Nex independent of either host.
+Where the backends agree, the behaviour is language-level.
 Where they diverge, the divergence is a host accommodation, not a semantic difference.

 For the async boundary specifically, `generate-spawn-expr`, `generate-select`, and `generate-select-clause-js` are the functions to read.
 They make explicit how Nex's synchronous-looking concurrency model is lowered into JavaScript's explicitly asynchronous one.